sematext/docs/docs/sematext-docker-agent/installation.md

 ## Installation on Mesos / Marathon

 The following configuration will activate Sematext Docker Agent on every node in the Mesos cluster.
 Please note that you have to specify the number of Mesos nodes (instances), SPM App Token and Logsene App Token.
-Example call to the Marathon API:
+An example call to the Marathon API:

 ```
 curl -XPOST -H "Content-type: application/json" http://your_marathon_server:8080/v2/apps  -d '